No items found.

 10. Assess your podcast’s success

-The best way to create a successful podcast is by assessing and consistently improving your content.
-Look at analytics like downloads, audience demographics, and peak engagement times.
+Look at your analytics.
+Metrics like downloads, audience demographics, and peak engagement times.

 This reveals how well your podcast is doing and gives you cues to tailor your podcast more for your audience.